About

 WiFi Options

-- Option 3 - None: This option is for anyone who intends to use their own wireless access point or mesh network downstream of their Start9 router.
+- Option 2 - No WiFi.
+If you intend to use your own wireless access point or mesh network downstream of their Start9 router.